analyticsplaybook/analyticsplaybook.github.io/tagmanagement/set_record_visitors_type_adobe_dtm.md

 After this, we create three page load rules:

-1) On every page, a designated tracking variable is set to %visitorType%.
+1) On every page, an eVar is set to %visitorType%.
 (It's also possible to track this in the Adobe DTM properties, so then you wouldn't even need an extra page load rule).
-2) After login, where the designated tracking variable is set to %visitorTypeLogin%.
+2) After a login, the eVar is set to %visitorTypeLogin%.
-3) After purchase, where the designated tracking variable is set to %visitorTypePurchase%.
+3) After a purchase, where the eVar is set to %visitorTypePurchase%.

 The conditions should be evaluated after the data layer exists in the DOM.
 As an example, if the data layer is loaded after the opening `<body>` tag, the rule should be triggered at the bottom of page.
 If you're using Adobe Analytics call, the tracking script should be after these page load rules to avoid two pageviews.